sean-parent/sean-parent.github.io/papers-and-presentations.md

 A function is a fundamental building block in software development and a key tool for designing efficient and maintainable systems.
 This talk looks at the characteristics of a “good” function and provides practical guidance on when and how to refactor and utilize existing libraries to develop _Better Code_.

-Note: This talk was presented internally at Adobe and is available on the [C++ at Adobe](https://developer.adobe.com/cpp/training/) site.
+Note: This talk was presented internally at Adobe and is available on the [Adobe Developer](https://developer.adobe.com/cpp/training/) site.

 - [Video](https://youtu.be/wtOkvB_iFw4)
 - [Slides](/presentations/2023-06-08-algorithms/2023-06-08-algorithms.pdf)